Renault 19: Facelift

 In the summer of 1992, a revamped model was introduced with a substantially restyled front and rear, including a new dashboard and interior — although right-hand drive models retained the original dashboard from the Phase 1.

 With the facelift, smaller "Energy" series units gradually replaced the old pushrod items, and 1.8 litre engines appeared at the top of the lineup, where they replaced the more powerful 1.7 units (the F3N).
 The R19 was sold in most of Europe until 1996, and was produced for some South American markets in Argentina until 2000 and for the Andean markets in Colombia until 2001.

 Turkish production lasted a little longer than in the rest of Europe, also until the year 2000.
 The R19's platform and running gear would continue to be used in its replacement, the first generation Renault Mégane, which lasted for seven years.

 The Renault 19 was awarded the 1989 Car of the Year in Spain and Germany, 1990 Car of the Year in Ireland, and 1993 Car of the Year in Argentina.
 It was sold in limited numbers in Japan through the Yanase Import Dealerships.
 The name "Chamade" wasn't used on Japanese-market saloons because it was deemed too similar to the Daihatsu Charade, so these were called "Europa" instead.
 San Fu Motors in Taiwan began building two versions of the R19 locally in early 1990, aiming for a monthly output of 1,000 cars.

 The R19 did well in Germany, a market French carmakers always had a hard time cracking.
-It was the best selling imported car in West Germany in 1990 and then in re-united Germany from 1991 to 1994.
+It was the best selling imported car in West Germany in 1990 and then in reunited Germany from 1991 to 1994.